Tories say migration deals ‘won’t work’ as Government vows to ‘tackle upstream’

 Such deals involve payments to countries that have high levels of emigration to encourage them to do more to prevent migrants attempting to make the journey to Europe and the UK.

-Latest figures from the Home Office and Border Force show 1,018 people attempted to cross the English Channel in 17 small boats in the week to November 15.
+Latest figures from the Home Office and Border Force show 425 people arrived on Saturday in nine boats, bringing the total for the past seven days to 871 people.

 Mr Philp said prevention deals are a “constructive step” but would not work without a deterrent, as he defended the previous government’s Rwanda deportation scheme.